Help your child, grandchild or dependent secure their first home with a Guarantor Mortgage in Scotland.

 If you are young or new to the country, you may have never taken out a credit card before and have little credit history.
 This would count against you if you were to apply for a regular mortgage, as credit rating evaluation is an integral part of the application process.
 With a guarantor mortgage, lenders will consider your guarantor's credit score in place of yours, making you a more attractive potential borrower.

-The best way to determine whether this mortgage is for you is to directly get in touch with The Lending Channel.
-We provide you with independent, no-obligation, in-depth advice based on your specific circumstances.
+The best way to determine whether a guarantor mortgage Scotland is right for you is to get in touch with an independent mortgage advisor, such as The Lending Channel.
+We provide independent, no-obligation, in-depth mortgage advice based on your specific circumstances to ensure you get the financial product and help that is best suited to you.

 A mortgage guarantor is typically a close family member or friend.
 Many borrowers ask older relatives, such as grandparents, to be their guarantors because they typically have a more robust financial track record.
 Some lenders explicitly require the guarantor to be a family member, as familial relationships are regarded as stronger and more trustworthy than friendships.